 Unlock profitability with replenishment optimization

-Store replenishment is often overlooked when speaking in retail operational terms.
-Higher-profile activities such as buying, merchandising, and marketing often overshadow replenishment, despite the latter’s major impact on profitability.
-Improved store-ordering accuracy and effectiveness have a major impact on sales through shelf availability and reduce handling, storage, and wastage costs in stores and other parts of the supply chain.
+Replenishment no longer sits behind high-profile activities such as buying and merchandising, and is fast gaining recognition as a critical driver of profitability today.
+Improved store-ordering accuracy and effectiveness have a major impact on sales by improving shelf availability and reducing handling, storage, and shrink costs across stores and other parts of the supply chain.

-Companies require automated replenishment to survive in an increasingly complex supply chain, which makes it essential for retailers to continually focus on replenishment optimization.
-Businesses that optimize their demand forecasting, inventory management, and order cycle and quantity setting will achieve better efficiency and higher accuracy in their replenishment processes — not to mention greater profitability.
+To survive in an ever-evolving, complex business landscape, retailers must make automated replenishment an essential focus for replenishment optimization.
+Businesses that optimize their demand forecasting, inventory management, order cycle, and quantity setting will achieve better efficiency and higher accuracy in their replenishment processes, not to mention greater profitability.

 Replenishment optimization is the process of improving the accuracy and efficiency of a store’s replenishment operations to reduce costs and increase profitability.
 More and more frequently, this is achieved by combining advanced inventory and safety stock optimization with accurate forecasting procedures to balance inventory while maximizing sales.

-Almost every company sees a return from optimizing their store replenishment processes within months, regardless of the types of products they sell.
+Almost every company sees a return from optimizing its store replenishment processes within months, regardless of the types of products it sells.
 The more SKUs a company manages, the bigger the return they will see from getting the store replenishment process right.
-The benefits become more significant if a company carries thousands of products, and gains multiply further when there are several warehouses or stores to manage.
+The benefits become even more significant when a company carries thousands of products, and they multiply further when there are several warehouses or stores to manage.

 Automated replenishment improvements are especially beneficial for businesses where:

 Companies that manage tens or hundreds of thousands of SKUs should use a replenishment system explicitly tailored to their operations to make automated replenishment more accurate, efficient, and cost-effective.
-Manual ordering in these situations is inevitably labor-intensive, costly, and simply impractical for the vast quantities of data that need to be analyzed effectively, resulting in errors and increased costs.
+Manual ordering in these situations is inevitably labor-intensive, costly, and impractical for the vast quantities of data that need to be analyzed effectively, leading to errors and higher costs.

 5 key benefits of automated replenishment optimization